At the table…

 Many of us have great intentions to get together, to reach out, to expand our “circles.”
 But sometimes our follow-through needs a little help!

 That’s why At the Table Groups are forming at First Christian Church – groups of eight persons that will meet one time a month for food, fun, and conversation.
 (Check out the FAQs below for more information)

 These At the Table Groups are a great way to meet people in the church, and to enjoy time around the table together.
 If you would be interested in joining an At the Table Group, complete the form below.

 Thanks!
 We look forward to sharing food and fellowship together!

 - What is an At the Table Group?
 An At the Table Group is a great way to meet folks from church that you may not already know.
 It’s also a good way to get to know your church family better.
 Groups plan their own meals and get together once a month for four consecutive months.
 You share meals at participants’ homes, at local restaurants, the church, or wherever the group decides.
 The emphasis is on fun and fellowship, so you don’t have to be a gourmet cook to participate.

 - How does an At the Table Group work?
-Simply fill out the registration form at the church or complete the online form by May 15.
+Simply fill out the registration form at the church or complete the online form.
 The Membership Ministry will then put groups together and select a coordinator for each group.
 This Group Coordinator will contact members to arrange the details for the first gathering.
 Dinner groups are encouraged to be creative in the meals they enjoy together.